thunderbird/developer-docs/thunderbird-development/testing/writing-mochitest-tests.md

 ## Interacting with Regular Windows

 Some tests will need to interact with windows that are not the main window.
-For exaple, below is a function that opens the address book window.
+For example, below is a function that opens the address book window.
 It returns the `window` \(`nsIDOMWindow`\) object for the address book window, which can then be used when calling functions like `EventUtils.sendKey`.

 The key point is the use of `BrowserTestUtils.domWindowOpened`, but this example also demonstrates some of the other tips found in this document. \(See below for dialog windows which are handled differently.\)